mightydev1/GroceryInstall/install.md

 ## **Add Google Map API Key**.
 For now use the key given in readme.pdf

-- You need to generate the google API key.
-Visit this link – <https://developers.google.com/maps/documentation/embed/get-api-key>
-- You need to enable the mentioned APIs: Direction API, Distance Matrix API, Geocoding API, Maps SDK for Android, Maps SDK for iOS, Maps JavaScript API, Place API, Geolocation API, Routes API, Place API (New)
-- You have to enable a billing account.
-Visit this url for activating: <https://support.google.com/googleapi/answer/6158867?hl=en>
-- After generating the API key, you have to put it in 3 different places for Android, iOS and web.

-**WARNING**

-If your map key was generated before **March 1, 2025**, please make sure to newly enable the following APIs: **Routes API** and **Places API (New)**.
-All other settings can remain unchanged.

 For android, open <project>/android/app/src/main/AndroidManifest.xml and place the value of com.google.android.geo.API\_KEY